l33tlamer/yml-tips/README.md

 # Font

 *Personally i have used the free "FiraCode" font for a long time and got very used to it, it works excellent for things like this.
 It should work with basically all editors and it comes with different variations and ligatures.
-More details are on the FiraCode GitHub page linked below.*
+More details are on the FiraCode GitHub page linked below.
+Whichever font you chose, it should be "monospace".
+That basically means every character is the same width, so a `x` takes up the same space as a `i` and the same as a empty space ` `, and as a result this keeps formatting in order.*

 *To use a different font in VSCode/VSCodium, go to "File, Preferences, Settings".
 Under "Commonly Used" expand the "Text Editor" section and select Font.
 In the "Font Family" box enter the exact name of the font, such as "Fira Code".
 You can also chose a different variation of the font here if you enter "Fira Code Light" instead as the name, or "Fira Code Retina" which is optimized for high-resolution displays.
 And you can change the font size of course.
 If you want to enable the special ligatures that this font has, right below this there is a setting for "Font Ligatures" and you can click on "Edit in settings.json".
 It will open up the VSCode config file and the font ligature should already be selected.
 Change the option from "false" to "true" and save the file, then you can restart VSCode.*